Supply And Fit Kahrs Engineered Flooring

 Kahrs is a leading wood flooring brand on the international market.
 Many professionals recommend it, and many customers prefer it because of the quality, average pricing and wide range of products the brand is recognised with.
 Furthermore, Kahrs is a leading brand in manufacturing engineered wood flooring.
 Their engineered products come in a thickness of 14 mm, 15 mm, 18 mm and 20 plus mm, which is usually significantly thinner than solid ones.

 However, this does not mean that engineered wood floors are lower quality, not solid and strong enough and are going to experience wear and tear in a short time.
-The thickness of the top layer lamella is important for the sanding and refinishing process, because as thick the lamella is, as many times you can re-sand it.
+The thickness of the top layer lamella is important for the sanding and refinishing process, because as thick the lamella is, as many times you can re-send it.
 The planks on the thinner side can be re-sanded too, so with Kahrs, you can also enjoy an improved appearance and condition every now and then.

 In addition, depending on your personal taste and preferences, Kahrs wood flooring is offered with a top layer of 3.5 mm of maple, beech, ash, walnut and oak that come in different colours and undertones, grains and textures.
 Many of the options you can get from Kahrs flooring are actually colour finished and this is probably one of the main priorities of this brand’s products and their popularity among clients.

-Their patented engineered wood floor systems are 75% more stable than all other solid wood options on the market, resisting to warping, buckling and cracking that are a result of humidity and temperature changes.
+Their patented engineered wood floor systems are 75% more stable than all other solid wood options on the market, resisting to warping, buckling and cracking that is a result of humidity and temperature changes.
 In fact, Kahrs wood flooring can tolerate even the most dramatic climate changes.
 The raw lumber materials used are more effective for the creation of a solvent-free, eco-friendly and diverse range of products.

 Kahrs Engineered Flooring Installation Process

-When it comes to installation systems and methods, Kahrs brand is also an innovative and revolutionary one.
+When it comes to installation systems and methods, the Kahrs brand is also an innovative and revolutionary one.
 The brand is one of the first to introduce the tongue & groove and lock system installation options for engineered floors.
 As we have already mentioned above, one of the best advantages of engineered wood is the flexibility of fitting they offer even under some specific circumstances that do not allow the installation of any other type of wood flooring.

 Tongue & groove and the click-lock floor laying methods are really helpful for ensuring a solid and sturdy flooring construction in places, where humidity and temperature changes are an issue, as well as for over underfloor heating, unlevelled and damp subfloors, insulation, or simply when you do not want to glue or nail down the boards.

-The innovative click-lock fitting system by Kahrs is called 'Woodloc' and it makes installing really fast and easy.
+The innovative click-lock fitting system by Kahrs is called 'Woodlock' and it makes installing really fast and easy.
 It is a glue-free joint system with a special locking tongue that guarantees a long-lasting and sturdy effect.